-While the University houses three interdisciplinary research centres explicitly dedicated to the research of these themes (the Centre on Migration, Policy and Society, International Migration Institute, and Refugee Studies Centre), these tend to be primarily based in social scientific approaches.
-This network therefore wants to reach across and beyond the three migration research centres, to bring researchers of all aspects of migration and mobility from the University together to develop the migration and mobility research agendas at Oxford, to foster synergies for future collaborative cross- and interdisciplinary projects, and thereby generate a deeper understanding of mobility.
+While the University houses two interdisciplinary research centres explicitly dedicated to the research of these themes (Centre on Migration, Policy and Society and Refugee Studies Centre), these tend to be primarily based in social scientific approaches.
+This network therefore wants to reach across and beyond the existing migration research centres, to bring researchers of all aspects of migration and mobility from the University together to develop the migration and mobility research agendas at Oxford, to foster synergies for future collaborative cross- and interdisciplinary projects, and thereby generate a deeper understanding of mobility.

 We are interested in this network to grow: if you work on any aspect of migration or mobility in any of the University’s divisions, please join us and spread the word!

-If you have any comments or ideas, or would like to become a network participant, please do not hesitate to get in touch!
-Main contact is Lena Rose: email@example.com, or via the generic network email address: firstname.lastname@example.org.
+If you would like to become a network participant, join the mailing list, or are interested in further information, please do not hesitate to get in touch!
+Main contact is Lena Rose: firstname.lastname@example.org

 Prof. Michael Keith (Director, Centre on Migration, Policy, and Society)